min69u/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## You know that cemetery up the road?
+People are dying to get in there.